darktable-org/darktable/doc/man/README.md

 For translating man pages we use `po4a`.

-To add a new translation just add your language code to po/LINGUAS and rerun cmake.
+To add a new translation just add your language code to `doc/man/po/LINGUAS` and re-run cmake.
 Then run `make update-manpage-<language code>` from the toplevel `build/` directory.
-The same command has to be used to update the .po file later when the .pod was changed.
+The same command has to be used to update the .po file later when a .pod was changed.

 To build the manpage without compiling darktable you can run `make manpages` to generate all of them or just `make man_<language code>` for one of the translations.
 The result will be in `build/doc/man/*.1` for the untranslated man pages and `build/doc/man/<language code>/*.1` for the translated ones.
 You can look at them by pointing `man` to the file, for example `man build/doc/man/<language code>/darktable.1`.